mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-23.md

   console.log(val);
 }
 handlePromise(); // This time `Hello There!` won't be printed immediately instead after 3 secs `Hello There!` will be printed followed by 'Promise resolved value!!'

 // 💡 So basically code was waiting at `await` line to get the promise resolve before moving on to next line.

-// Above is the major difference between Promise.then/.catch vs async-await
+// Above is the major difference between Promise.then/.catch vs async-await.

-//🤓 Let's brainstorm more around async-await async function handlePromise() {
+//🤓 Let's brainstorm more around async-await

+async function handlePromise() {

   console.log('Hi');
   const val = await p;
   console.log('Hello There!');